What is a preconception care checkup?

 If you are planning to become pregnant, it is a good idea to have a preconception care checkup.
-The first 8 weeks of pregnancy are key for the baby growing inside you.
-Most of the baby’s major organs and body systems have begun to form.
-Your health and nutrition can affect your baby’s growth and development in these early weeks.
+The first 8 weeks of pregnancy are key for the fetus growing inside you.
+Most of the fetus’s major organs and body systems have begun to form.
+Your health and nutrition can affect your fetus’s growth and development in these early weeks.

 Why is a healthy diet important?

 Your body needs a regular supply of nutrients to grow, replace worn-out tissue, and provide energy.
 How much of each nutrient you need each day is called the dietary reference intake.
 You can get your daily dietary reference intake of nutrients from food as well as from supplements.
 However, most of your nutrients should come from the foods you eat.

 How can I make sure my diet is healthy?